A Gentleman After Dark: Production

 The project's first title was Heliotrope Harry.
-It was based on a story which Paramount had filmed in 1920 and 1936 (as Forgotten Faces).
+It was based on a story which Cosmopolitan Productions had filmed in 1920, and Paramount had filmed in 1928 and 1936 (as Forgotten Faces).
 Small bought the rights to it in 1941.
 Rex Harrison was originally sought for the lead role.

 Ilona Massey was originally cast in the female lead but was replaced by Miriam Hopkins.